contiv/contiv.github.io/README.md

-# Contiv Website
+Editing the Contiv Website

-This repo contains the source of contiv website
+This repo contains the Contiv website source files.
+If you want to make changes to the Contiv public website, you will make changes to the files in /source.

+Note: The following intstructions were tested on Mac OSX.
+If you are using a Windows environment, you will have to make adjustments.

 ## Prerequisits
-Note: Currently, this works only on OsX(Mac)

-- Ruby 2.0 or higher.
-Ruby comes preinstalled in OsX. you can install it using ""xcode-select --install" command if it doesnt)
+- Ruby 2.2.0 or higher.
+Ruby comes preinstalled with OSX.
+If you have Xcode installed on your Mac, you can install Ruby using "xcode-select --install" command if it isn't there already.
 - Bundler 1.11 or higher ("sudo gem install bundler")
 - Middleman 3.4 or higher ("sudo gem install middleman")